CISA domain 4: Information systems operations, maintenance and service management

 Hardware and software need frequent updates and auditors should confirm that a formal, approved, the maintenance plan is in place and covers pre-deployment testing, backup and restore plans, arrangements for priority processing and user communication.

 Software releases, whether as part of maintenance or business change activity, also needs to be carefully planned to reduce risk and business impact.
-Rigorous implementation planning (note to Infosec Institute: link to CISA Domain 3) needs to be applied for each release: ‘simple’ releases have brought some organizations to a standstill because they’re not given enough attention.
+Rigorous implementation planning (CISA certification domains) needs to be applied for each release: ‘simple’ releases have brought some organizations to a standstill because they’re not given enough attention.

 Some hardware upgrades and software releases will require system downtime, and this too needs to be carefully orchestrated.
 Backup and recovery process must be watertight, and the main user stakeholders should be consulted throughout the process.